jbuehl/ha/README.REST.md

 ### Resource attributes
 If an HTTP request is sent to port 7378 on a host that is running the REST server the data that is returned from a GET is the JSON representation of the specified HA resource.
+Every HA Sensor resource has an implied attribute "state" that returns the current state of the sensor.
+It is not included in the list of attributes returned for the resource, however it may be queried in the same way as any other resource attribute.
 ```
 {"class": <class name>,
  "attrs": {<attr 0>: <value 0>,